 We found 5 family medicine practitioners who accept Silver Compass HSA 2000 near Meyersdale, PA.

-Dr. Nathan Thomas is a physician who specializes in family medicine.
-He is in-network for United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.
+Dr. Nathan Thomas specializes in family medicine.
+He is an in-network provider for United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.

 Conditions / Treatments